dcomtois/summarytools/README.md

   - Provide a coherent set of easy to use descriptive functions that are akin to those included in commercial statistical packages such as SAS, SPSS and Stata
-  - Offer flexibility in terms of output formats and contents
+  - Offer flexibility in terms of output formats / contents
-  - Integrate well with software and tools commonly used for reporting ([the RStudio IDE](https://rstudio.com/products/rstudio/), [Rmarkdown](https://rmarkdown.rstudio.com/), and [knitr](https://yihui.org/knitr/)) while also allowing for stand-alone, simple report generation
+  - Integrate well with commonly used software & tools for reporting ([the RStudio IDE](https://rstudio.com/products/rstudio/), [Rmarkdown](https://rmarkdown.rstudio.com/), and [knitr](https://yihui.org/knitr/)) while also allowing for standalone, simple report generation

-On a more personal level, I simply wish to share with the scientific community at large the functions I first developed for myself, that I ultimately realized would benefit a lot of people who are looking for the same thing I was seeking in the first place.
+On a more personal level, I simply wish to share with the R community and the scientific community at large the functions I first developed for myself, that I ultimately realized would benefit a lot of people who are looking for the same thing I was seeking in the first place.

+### Encourage *summarytools*’ Development With a Small Donation

+Some package developers and maintainers get paid to do exactly that.
+They may also work in teams. *This is not my case*.
+Seeing the package grow in popularity was and still is in itself a rewarding experience, but I won’t lie; keeping up with the maintenance, feature requests and other features I have in mind takes more time than I can afford.

-Maintaining and improving the package takes time.
-If you find **summarytools** useful, please consider making a small donation using the *PayPal* donation link at the top of this page.
+So if you find **summarytools** useful and want to support its development, please consider making a small donation using the *PayPal* link at the top of this page.
+In exchange, you’ll get:

+  - My sincere gratitude
+  - A space with your name in the future *Sponsors* section of this page
+  - My personal commitment to dedicate more time to the package’s development

 ## 1.2 Redirecting Outputs